Michael Guerin: Fictional character summary

 Michael an alien/human hybrid that is part of the Royal Four of Antar, and the clone of the former alien Rath.
 In 1947, the ship he was on crashed in Roswell, New Mexico.
 Michael, along with Max and Isabel, came out of incubation pods in the form of 6-year-old human kids years later.
 The three of them are found wandering in the desert and Michael is sent to live with a foster father named Hank, who is a drunk and abusive man whereas Max and Isabel are adopted by the Evans family.

 A section of people believed that maybe if he was ruler, then Antar would have been a better world.
 However, this isn't really confirmed by other canon sources, and this theory came only from the voice of the character Courtney, who was a self-proclaimed "Michael-worshipper".

 In the 1999 series, his on-again, off-again girlfriend is Maria DeLuca, but he's perpetually in love with her.

-In Roswell New Mexico 2019, Michael is torn between the complicated relationship with his first love Alex Manes and developing feelings with Maria DeLuca.
-The #Malex trend has a huge following around the world and many hope Michael and Alex will be endgame.
+In Roswell New Mexico 2019, Michael fell in love with Alex Manes in his high-school days, had off-on relationship and married him at the end.